filviu/blog/content/posts/2014/2014-01-15-install-blinkstick-on-slacware.md

 Downloading BlinkStick-0.7.0.tar.gz
 Running setup.py egg_info for package blinkstick

-Requirement already satisfied (use &#8211;upgrade to upgrade): grapefruit==0.1a3 in /usr/lib64/python2.7/site-packages (from blinkstick)
+Requirement already satisfied (use -upgrade to upgrade): grapefruit==0.1a3 in /usr/lib64/python2.7/site-packages (from blinkstick)
-Requirement already satisfied (use &#8211;upgrade to upgrade): webcolors in /usr/lib64/python2.7/site-packages (from blinkstick)
+Requirement already satisfied (use -upgrade to upgrade): webcolors in /usr/lib64/python2.7/site-packages (from blinkstick)
 Downloading/unpacking pyusb (from blinkstick)
 Could not find a version that satisfies the requirement pyusb (from blinkstick) (from versions: 1.0.0a2, 1.0.0a2, 1.0.0a3, 1.0.0a3, 1.0.0b1)
 Cleaning up&#8230;